karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 # **Benchmark**

-After deploying the Bookstore API on AWS Fargate, I want to do a little benchmark so I can compare how the app fares when running on ARM64 versus when it run on an AMD64 processor.
-To achieve it, I have deployed a second bookstore API but this one targets an AMD64 processor.

 Now, let's run a little benchmark.
+I'm going to use [Artillery](https://www.artillery.io/) as the load generator.

+After deploying the Bookstore API on AWS Fargate, I want to conduct a small benchmark to compare the app's performance when running on an ARM64 processor versus an AMD64 processor.
+To do this, I have deployed a second Bookstore API, but this one targets an AMD64 processor.

+Now, let's conduct a small benchmark.
 I'm going to use [Artillery](https://www.artillery.io/) as the load generator.

 ## Test 1:
 - Duration: 180 seconds.